-You are most likely going to hit the internet, reading blogs (like this one!), and wondering just how you are suppose to figure it all out.
+You are most likely going to hit the internet, reading blogs (like this one!), and wondering just how you are supposed to figure it all out.
 I know I have been there, my husband had no idea how to do any of it either and would be asking questions that I had no answers to.

-The first part of getting ready to homeschool your child should be an information gathering expedition.
+The first part of getting ready to homeschool your child should be an information-gathering expedition.
 Here I have compiled some of the information that you may want to look into and some links for the information.

 Research the laws in your province or state.
 Homeschooling is legal in all provinces and territories of Canada.
 Some provinces are easier to homeschool in, including providing some funding.